 When society-movers spurt out the words “School is cool,” they were probably talking about that lame-ass mandatory curriculum hindering juvenile potential.
 Despite its heavy connotation, the cheekiness of the word “school” was best manifested by a laid-back brand hard-patching Sidestripes along its panels which, ladies and gentlemen, turns out to be the one and only Vans Old Skool sneakers.
 Not that being knowledgeable isn’t hip, it’s just that strapping down a pair of these Old Skools are more “Instagram-worthy” nowadays.

 Since it was introduced during the 70s era, the Old Skool remained relatively relevant for the utility-starved public.
-With the rise of retro designs in the more recent years, Vans Old Skool shoes saw a new opportunity to reign again in the lifestyle ethos, instead of getting beat down by skaters to a pulp.
+With the rise of retro designs in the more recent years, Vans Old Skool shoes saw a new opportunity to reign again in the lifestyle shoe genre, instead of getting beat down by skaters to a pulp.
 For the less-knowledgeable portion of the sneaker society, an in-depth discussion of what Vans Old Skool sneakers are can be found below.

 Breaking down the Old Skool:

 The first question penetrating the puny mind of an anti-sneaker-hyped person would be: How come the Old Skool remained a go-to silhouette throughout the years?
 Simple, really.
 And yes, the answer is that it is simple.
 And don’t forget classy.

 The long upheld skate shoe had withstood various fashion trends for its primary utilitarian function that encompasses all platforms of design from casual trousers to the more sophisticated suit and tie.
 The Vans Old Skool sneakers’ style lays low to the ground like an everyday deck shoe which was already proven to be functional a century ago.

 The archetypal sneaker